eosnetworkfoundation/docs/docs/50_eos-evm/30_compatibility/10_evm-compatibility.md

 title: EVM Compatibility
 ---

 EOS EVM is fully compatible with the Ethereum EVM specification, including all precompiles and opcodes.
-However, there are some EOS EVM differences:
+However, there are some key EOS EVM differences:

 ## Precompiles

-EOS EVM supports all precompiles supported by Ethereum, with the following distinctions:
+EOS EVM supports all precompiles supported by Ethereum, with the following provisions:

 ### `modexp (0x05)`

-The exponent bit size cannot exceed either the base bit size or the modulus bit size.
+The `exponent` bit size cannot exceed either the `base` bit size or the `modulus` bit size.

-> ℹ️ Info
+> ℹ️ Unmet limits
 If the above limits are not met, the precompile will throw an exception and the transaction will be halted.

 ## Opcodes